Film Submission Guidelines

-By submitting a film to the Orlando Independent Filmmakers (OIF), you agree to, and abide by, the following:
+By submitting a film to the Orlando Independent Filmmakers (OIF), you agree to, and abide by all of the following:

 - You are the authorized owner or agent for the production being submitted.